The BA 3 Step Process

 Would you love to bring relief to parents who feel traumatised after a difficult birth experience?

 If you work with people around the time of birth, you will know that sometimes, births leave people emotionally scarred.
-Symptoms of trauma can include panic attacks, nightmares, flashbacks, anger and irritability, numbness, tearfulness, avoidance of all reminders of the trauma, problems in relationships, feelings of failure and more.
+Signs of the suffering can include panic attacks, nightmares, flashbacks, anger and irritability, numbness, tearfulness, avoidance of all reminders of the trauma, problems in relationships, feelings of failure and more.

-Trauma can also present itself during pregnancy (pregnancy trauma) or breastfeeding (breastfeeding trauma) and fathers or other people in the birthing room can be affected too.
+A fear of birth can present itself during pregnancy.
+A difficult breastfeeding experience may lead to suffering too.
+Fathers or other people in the birthing room can also be affected.

 Approximately 30% of all parents in the UK will describe their birth as traumatic